ashkan-rahdar/angular_tutorial/docs/Services and Dependency Injection.md

 ---

-## **Semi-Project: Task Manager**
+## **semi-Project: Simple Currency Converter**

-### Objective:
+### **Scenario**
-Create a task manager where:
-- Tasks are added using a form.
+Create an Angular application with:
-- A service manages the list of tasks.
+- A service that provides exchange rates.
-- Components interact with the service to display and manipulate tasks.
-- you can see the project doc and repository [here](../projects/test2_dependercy_injection/README.md)
+- A component where users can input an amount in one currency and see its converted value in another currency.

 ---